 This is the easy part, due to the aforementioned complete lack of culpability for how the kid actually turns out.

 The Early Years: The candy avalanche phase.
-If I know little kids, and I think I do, it’s that the way to a youngin’s heart is through candy, candy and more candy.
+If I know little kids, and I think I do, the way to a youngin’s heart is through candy, candy and more candy.
 I’d be worried about possibly giving the kid diabetes, but to be totally honest, I’m still not entirely sure how all that works, so I’m not going to waste my time fretting over a potentially unhealthy strategy.

 High School: Alright Kristin, if you’re reading this, now is the time to go ahead and look away.
 She gone?
 Cool.
 I am buying the shit out of alcohol for this kid, because what is more important to a high schooler than alcohol?
 Nothing.
 Sure, I’ll have to make it clear that if he gets busted I’m going to have to find a new nephew to be the cool uncle for (which, given his pedigree, means I should probably acquire a gun license) but that’s a risk I’m willing to take.